wbenny/mini-tor/README.md

 ```

 you can disable logging by commenting out `#define MINI_LOG_ENABLED` in `mini/logger.h`.
-this will also result in fairly reduced size.
+this will also result in fairly reduced size of the executable.

 ### Description